fforootd/venoMS/content/Structure elucidation/Fragmentation rules.md

 ![](/img_Rules/_a-type-frag_2.png?classes=border)

-The a-type fragment ions are, togehther with the overall fragmentation pattern, the most important fragment ions for the structure elucidation of unknown acylpolyamines.
+The a-type fragment ions are, together with the overall fragmentation pattern, the most important fragment ions for the structure elucidation of unknown acylpolyamines.

 ##### b-type ions
 The expulsion of water from an a-type ion [a-H₂O]⁺.